 On the last day, that great day of the feast, Jesus stood and cried out, saying, “If anyone thirsts, let him come to Me and drink.
 He who believes in Me, as the Scripture has said, out of his heart will flow rivers of living water.”
 But this He spoke concerning the Spirit, whom those believing in Him would receive; for the Holy Spirit was not yet given, because Jesus was not yet glorified.
 (John 7:37-39)

 If you have received the fountain, be sure to embrace the promise of rivers of living water to flow out of your innermost being.
-The world is waiting on that living water!
+There is more; don’t be satisfied with the fountain if you can have rivers of living water!
+The world is waiting on that living water.

 That abundance came on the Day of Pentecost when the Holy Spirit fell of those believers who gathered in the upper room.
 They were waiting on the promise of the Father, as Jesus told them to do.
 The abundant life that flowed out of them touched the lives of thousands of people, and the church was born.
 When the rivers of living water flowed out of Peter on that glorious day, he opened his mouth and three thousand people came to faith in the risen Christ.